HIV/AIDS Control Unit

 - Rated 4th best performing directorate in KU in 2012

-- Conducted two (2) Training of Trainers Workshops for Peer Educator where 175 peer educators were sourced from various KU campuses i.e. Main, City, Kitui, Nyeri, Mombasa and Nakuru, students were trained and presented with certificates in May 2013 and December 2012
+- Conducted a Training of Trainers Workshop for Peer Educator where 100 peer educators were sourced from various KU campuses i.e. Main, City, Kitui, Mombasa and Nakuru 90 students were trained and issued with certificates.

 - Organized and conducted HIV Research Methodology Workshop involving Association of African Universities-Eastern Africa Sub-Region Network (AAU-EASRN) Countries, held in May 2012